Overview of the College of Education

-The School of Education offers the Bachelor's degree in nine programs, eight of which, in conjunction with courses available from other B-CU Schools (Business; Liberal Arts; and Science, Engineering, and Math), lead to teacher certification in the state of Florida.
+The College of Education offers the Bachelor's degree in eight programs, all of which, in conjunction with courses available from other B-CU Schools (Business; Liberal Arts; and Science, Engineering, and Math), lead to teacher certification in the state of Florida.

-The School of Education at Bethune-Cookman University visualizes the Teacher Education Program becoming exceptional in the preparation of effective educators who understand the importance of possessing Essential Knowledge, using Reflective Practice and Assessment and positioning themselves as Professionals committed to meeting the challenges of serving all learners in a world of rapid change and increasing diversity.
+The College of Education at Bethune-Cookman University envisions the Teacher Education Program as an exceptional model in the preparation of effective educators who are educational justice leaders who understand the importance of Reflective Practice, Essential Knowledge, Assessment, and Professionalism (REAP) and are committed to meeting the challenges of serving all learners in a world of rapid change and increasing diversity.

-The goals of the School of Education are to produce graduates who are:
+The goals of the College of Education are to produce graduates who are:

 - Caring, committed, and competent teachers for K-12 schools.

 - Competent in applying instructional strategies learned in multiple and varied field and clinical experiences.

 - Able to use research techniques and apply instructional technology in classroom settings.